TranKienCuong2003/TranKienCuong2003/README.md

 ### ✨ Who am I?
 Hello!
-My name is Trần Kiên Cường, born on April 12, 2004.
-I am currently a third-year student at Bắc Hà International University, where I am majoring in Information Technology.
-My passion lies in web development, and I am dedicated to honing my skills to become a proficient Front-end Developer.
+My full name is Trần Kiên Cường

 Throughout my academic journey, I have been actively involved in various projects that allow me to apply my coding skills in real-world scenarios.
 I enjoy working with technologies like HTML, CSS and JavaScript, constantly pushing myself to learn new frameworks and tools that enhance my ability to build dynamic and user-friendly websites.